 If you are applying for the nursing degree, you must provide SAT or ACT scores.
 You may submit scores for all other majors, though they are not required to.
 Norwich “super-scores” each test, and records only the best scores that you have received.

 Please submit your college transcript and a copy of your high school degree or transcript.
-Your college level courses will be evaluated for acceptable transfer credit towards Norwich degree completion.
-Often, we will require your course descriptions or syllabi in order to evaluate your credits for transfer.
+Your college-level courses will be evaluated for acceptable transfer credit toward Norwich degree completion.
+At the time of application, you may be asked to submit an additional Transcript Evaluation by a third-party company.

 Paying for College

-As an international student, you will receive one of our generous Merit-Based Scholarships, which are based on your school transcripts.
-Our Merit Scholarship award ranges are located here.
+As an international student, you will receive one of our generous Academic Scholarships, which are based on your school transcripts.
+Our Academic Scholarship award ranges are located here.

 International Student Need-Based Financial Aid

-To be considered for financial assistance as an international students, you must submit your CSS Profile for the 2018-2019 school year.
+To be considered for financial assistance as an international student, you must submit your CSS Profile for the 2023-2024 school year.
 Make sure to put Norwich University on your list (school code 3669).

 Visa & Immigration